leigler/webadvanced-f17/contents/contents.md

 - [Uncreative Writing](contents/pdfs/Kenneth-Goldsmith_uncreative-writing.pdf) by Kenneth Goldsmith (founder of [ubu.com](http://ubu.com/))
 - [Racter: Policemans Beard is Half Constructed ](contents/pdfs/RACTER_Policemans-Beard.pdf)
 - [Dispersion](contents/pdfs/Dispersion2016.pdf) by Seth Price

+### 4b.
+Final Project (Prototypes) {finalweek2}

+For next week, please refine your sketches and begin prototyping them.
+Continue finding figuring out how the site lives and grows, as well as how the site scales and reacts to different device sizes.

 ## Lectures {lectures}